EU-U.S. Privacy Shield and Swiss-U.S. Privacy Shield Policy

 Zebra will monitor adherence to the Principles and address questions and concerns regarding its adherence.
 Personnel who violate Zebra’s privacy policies could be subject to a disciplinary process.

 Individuals may raise any complaints by contacting Zebra using the contact information below.
 Zebra will respond to an individual complaint within 45 days.
 If an issue cannot be resolved by Zebra’s internal dispute resolution mechanism, Zebra has chosen JAMS to be its independent recourse mechanism for Privacy Shield and the Swiss Federal Act of Data Protection.
 Zebra agrees to be bound by any decision of JAMS.
 Individuals may contact JAMS at https://www.jamsadr.com/eu-us-privacy-shield to address complaints.
 More information about JAMS is available at http://www.jamsadr.com.
 In the event that Zebra or JAMS determines that Zebra did not comply with this Privacy Shield Policy, Zebra will take appropriate steps to address any adverse effects and to promote future compliance.
 Under certain circumstances, individuals may invoke binding arbitration before the Privacy Shield Panel for residual claims not otherwise resolved.
 In the event Zebra becomes subject to an order for non-compliance with the Principles, Zebra shall make public any relevant sanctions or other findings.
-Any human resources data complaints can be addressed to the relevant DPA directly.
-Zebra will cooperate with EU data protection authorities (“DPAs”) and comply with any decision of a DPA.
+Any human resources data complaints can be addressed to the relevant EU DPA or Swiss Federal Data Protection and Information Commissioner directly.
+Zebra will cooperate with EU data protection authorities and the Swiss Federal Data Protection and Information Commissioner (“DPAs”) and comply with any decision of a DPA.
 Please contact Zebra (see contact information below) to be directed to the relevant DPA.

 Limitation of the Application of the Principles